 The unlawful or unauthorized possession, use, distribution, dispensation, sale or manufacture of controlled substances or alcohol is prohibited on University premises.
 Please note, although California voters passed Proposition 64 legalizing recreational use of marijuana among people over the age of 21, the university continues to prohibit the use, possession and sale of marijuana in any form on all university property, including university-owned and leased buildings, housing and parking lots.
 Marijuana is also not permitted at university events or while conducting university business, except for approved academic research.

 Students found to be in violation of these laws or policies may be subject to disciplinary action, up to and including dismissal, in addition to any criminal or civil penalties resulting from violating local, state and/or federal law.
-Employees found to be in violation of these laws and policies may be subject to disciplinary action, up to and including dismissal, under applicable University policies and labor contracts, and may be required to participate in an appropriate treatment program, in addition to any potential criminal or civil penalties resulting from violating a local, state or federal law.
+Employees found to be in violation of these laws and policies may be subject to disciplinary action, up to and including termination, under applicable University policies and labor contracts, and may be required to participate in an appropriate treatment program, in addition to any potential criminal or civil penalties resulting from violating a local, state or federal law.

 - UC Merced Code of Student Conduct 313.1, 702.17, 702.18, and Policies, sanctions and appeals process